TravelingTechGuy/adblock/README.md

 ###Update 8/2/2013
 I've added a few things to flesh out the presentation, ahead of the Silicon Valley Code Camp session:

-1. **Demos:** showing various misbehaviors - these should be opened in a browser running Ghostery, and compared to a browser that does not.
+1. **Examples:** showing various misbehaviors - these should be opened in a browser running Ghostery, and compared to a browser that does not.
 2. Since plugins do not work on local files (file:// protocol), I included a small node file that will serve as a simple web server for the presentation.

 **The following section is only necessary if you want to run the demos locally.**